REGEXP_INSTR function - Amazon Redshift

 REGEXP_INSTR function

 Searches a string for a regular expression pattern and returns an integer that indicates the beginning position or ending position of the matched substring.
 If no match is found, then the function returns 0.
 REGEXP_INSTR is similar to the POSITION function, but lets you search a string for a regular expression pattern.
-For more information about regular expressions, see POSIX operators.
+For more information about regular expressions, see POSIX operators and Regular expression in Wikipedia.

 Syntax